faty007/Liza-Coin/README.md

 - 3️⃣ https://discord.com/invite/EWqqBu4
 - 4️⃣ https://medium.com/@cashpay

-- 💎 Liza Coin token is a universal financial instrument that is used for investments, holdings, payments for paid services on the platform and has a fixed issue.
+- 💎 LizaCoin token is a universal financial instrument that is used for investments, holdings, payments for paid services on the platform and has a fixed issue.
 - ⚒ LaunchBar® is a WEB 3.0 marketplace platform for influencers, promoters, and can be used by any user, project and coin owner, investor, holder, etc.
 A radically decentralized ecosystem that fits any brand and automates its advertising campaigns in minutes.
 Profitable in price, profitable in time.
 Convenient personal account.
 LaunchBar® WEB 3.0 interface allows you to run fully automated ad campaigns using AI, machine learning and blockchain - technology, without modification, as well as listing and voting cryptocurrencies - research, find growing cryptocurrencies.
 Track the latest NFT, MEME, DEFI and other coins.